-Beeler Construction is committed to the safety of its employees, subcontractors, and general public.
+Beeler Construction is committed to the safety of all team members - employees, subcontractors, and the general public.
 This commitment is demonstrated through investment in, and maintenance of, equipment, processes, and ongoing employee safety training.

-While the main objective of the Beeler Construction safety program is to eliminate or reduce hazards to prevent accidents and injuries, not all hazards can be eliminated through new equipment, safety devices, or modifications to equipment and processes.
-Whenever and wherever employees work, there is always the possibility of error and observation and strict enforcement of safety rules and regulations is required.
+While the main objective of the Beeler Construction safety program is to eliminate or minimize hazards to prevent accidents and injuries; not all hazards can be eliminated.
+Whenever and wherever employees work, there is always the possibility of error therefore observation and enforcement of safety rules and regulations is required.